 When you use iisnode to host the Node.js blogging software Ghost on your IIS web server, and you set up an SSL certificate for your Ghost website, you may run into too many redirect issues when changing Ghost’s

 config.js file.
 This happend to me yesterday, and here is the solution.

-In this article I’ll show you how to install the Microsoft SQL Server Driver for PHP 5.6 and PHP 7.
+In this article I’ll show you how to install the Microsoft SQL Server Driver for PHP 7+.
 This makes the use of an SQL Server database back-end for your PHP website easy.
-If you want to communicatie with SQLServer from PHP you need to rely on some additional software and PHP extensions.
+If you want to communicatie with SQL Server using PHP you need to rely on some additional software and PHP extensions.
 This post walks you through the steps necessary to install the SQL Server driver and SQLSRV extension for PHP 7+, on Windows Server IIS of course.Continue reading

 By default, an IIS application pool (or “AppPool”) recycles on a regular time interval of 1740 minutes, or 29 hours.
 One reason for this time interval is that application pools don’t recycle at the same moment every day (every day at 07.00 for example).
-However, sometimes you may want to change this regular time interval to specific times.
+However, sometimes you want to change this regular time interval to specific times.
 And when you try to configure this in IIS Manager, it gives you an error.
 Luckily, AppCmd and PowerShell come to the rescue!Continue reading

-Mod_evasive is a module for Apache and Windows Server IIS (using Helicon Ape), to provide protection and evasive action in the event of an HTTP DoS-, DDoS or brute force attack.
+Mod_evasive is a module for Apache and Windows Server IIS (using Helicon Ape).
+It provides protection and evasive action in the event of an HTTP DoS-, DDoS or brute force attack.
 Detection is performed by creating an internal dynamic hash table of IP Addresses and URIs, and denies an IP address access to a website if it’s requesting the same page more than 10 times a second.
 This is configurable.Continue reading